MicrosoftDocs/azure-devops-docs/docs/boards/queries/about-managed-queries.md

 ## Supported query features

 The following sections provide an overview of the features supported to define queries and manage queries.
+In addition to these features, additional functionality is described in[Query support for cross-service, integration, and extensions](query-support-integration-cross-service-extensions.md).

 <!--- interactive, filter  -->

 [!INCLUDE [temp](../includes/feature-matrix-filter-queries.md)]